phpid-jakarta/phpid-jakarta.github.io/_drafts/2017-05-09-how-to-build-front-end-application-using-react.md

  Removes this tool and copies build dependencies, configuration files

      and scripts into the app directory.
-If you do this, you can&#39;t go back!
+If you do this, you can't go back!

 We suggest that you begin by typing: